KBVO: As a separate entertainment-based station; MyNetworkTV affiliation

 On March 21, 2014, Richmond, Virginia-based Media General announced that it would purchase the LIN Media stations, including KXAN-TV, KBVO, and the LMA with KNVA, in a $1.6 billion merger.
 Despite the fact that KBVO no longer acted as a simulcast of KXAN, Media General filed to renew an existing satellite relay waiver to allow KBVO to continue under the same ownership as KXAN to comply with FCC rules in effect at the time that prohibited legal duopolies in media markets where there were fewer than eight independent owners of full-power television stations.
 The FCC approved the merger on December 12, 2014, with the deal being consummated on December 19.

 On March 9, 2015, the KBVO-CD translator—which concurrently moved from UHF channel 51 to UHF 31—increased its effective radiated power (ERP) to the maximum 15 kW, which allowed it to cover the entirety of the Austin metropolitan area.
 Furthermore, on September 23, 2016, the main KBVO signal increased its ERP from 75 watts to 15,000 watts, which expanded the station's signal contour to a 54.7 mi radius that includes San Marcos and Georgetown, among other Central Texas cities.

 On January 27, 2016, after terminating the planned $2.4-billion acquisition of the Des Moines, Iowa–based Meredith Corporation it announced the previous September, Media General announced it had signed an agreement to sell its assets to the Irving-based Nexstar Broadcasting Group—which had a previous $14.50-per-share offer for the group be rejected by Media General two months earlier—for an evaluation of $4.6 billion in cash and stock plus the assumption of $2.3 billion in Media General-held debt.
 The transaction was approved by the FCC on January 11, 2017; the sale was completed six days later on January 17, at which point the existing Nexstar stations and the former Media General outlets that were not subject to divestiture to address ownership conflicts in certain overlapping markets became part of the renamed Nexstar Media Group.
 The deal marked Nexstar's re-entry into the Austin market, as the group had previously operated KEYE-TV under a local marketing agreement with Four Points Media Group from 2009 to 2011, concluding after Sinclair Broadcast Group acquired KEYE and the other Four Points stations; it also resulted in KBVO becoming the fourth Nexstar station to have originated as a part- or full-time satellite station prior to converting into an independently programmed outlet (along with NBC affiliate KNWA-TV in Fort Smith, Arkansas, and MyNetworkTV affiliates WCIX in Champaign, Illinois, and KYLE-TV in Bryan).

+On August 19, 2025, Nexstar announced it would acquire Tegna—owner of KVUE—for $6.2 billion.
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three station licenses in markets such as Austin.